DrOreo002/FlutterExamBrowser/README.md

-# exam_browser
+# FlutterExamBrowser

-A new Flutter project.
+A simple app for a replacement for ExamBrowser.
+With cheats included ofc

 ## Getting Started